- No maintenance fees for the first $10,000

 Wealthfront’s single-stock diversification feature makes the service particularly good for traders who already have a rather shallow stock portfolio and want to transfer to a more robust, lower-risk portfolio without much work.
 Just transfer your holdings to Wealthfront, and it seems they’ll do the rest.

 Other Good Products

-For customers who want similarly easy-to-use trading platforms with few restrictions and a low level of initial investment, OptionsHouse might be a viable option.
+The platform offers a relatively low level of initial investment, OptionsHouse might be a viable option.
 With their no-minimum account balance requirements and a robust web-based platform, they offer a suitably low-cost service for beginner traders, as well.

-For those who want a little more automation and mobility in their auto-trading service, Stash Invest is another good conduit for your investment career.
+For those who want a little more automation and mobility in their auto-trading service, Stash Invest is one of the pathways to an investment career.
 Operating solely through an app, Stash allows you to automatically funnel money into a curated set of diversified portfolios to lower the risk of your investments.
 Overall, it’s a fairly user-friendly alternative to the big guys.

 A Few Final Thoughts